n8ta/Herpetology/README.md

 - Taxon is the general term for domain,kindgom,phylum,class,family,order,genus,species, and the plural is taxons

 # Todo:
+- Tip display
+- Tip approvals
-- Restore analytics
+- Tip submissions
 - Handle google auth failure when email already exists in the system
 - Competitive mode tooltips
-- Learning mode tooltips
-- Learning mode reports
-- Messaging
 - Quiz on venomous as well as name
 - Setup email
 - Show tips on species picker after guess
-- Tip approvals
-- Tip submissions
 - Variable zoom on zoom-in feature
 - Ruby version in gemfile
 - Learn to spell venemous...

 # Done:
+- Upgrade to rails 6 (April 2, 2020)
 - Amazon SES for password emails (October 19, 2019)
 - React component for forgot password -- just used default form from devise instead (October 19, 2019)
 - Fix reports being for incorrect photos / species on learning page (October X, 2019)